Mohammadhsiavash/MentalModes/README.md

 # MentalModes

-This repository was created for the NEXA Hackathon, exploring the use of AI in the field of mental health.
+Exploring the use of AI in the field of mental health.
 The project primarily utilizes **Google Gemini** for its AI functionalities.

 ## Setup